Topics

 Background

-The Houston Chronicle reported last year that the Eagle Ford Shale has become the heart of economic activity in Texas.
-The shale is also attracting foreign companies that are becoming one of the largest employers in the state, according to the paper.
+The shale is attracting both domestic and foreign companies that are becoming one of the largest employers in the state, according to the paper.
 A UTSA study suggests there will be 5,000 new wells by 2020, which may add 68,000 full-time jobs in Texas.
 The economic output could be as big as $21.5 billion, according to the study.

-Here is a map of the Eagle Ford Shale from the Railroad Commission of Texas:
+Here’s a map of the Eagle Ford Shale:

 Map by the Railroad Commission of Texas